lukaszcz/cmakefile/README.md

 Features
 --------
-* Easy to use - in simple cases just copying the Makefile into your project directory suffices.
+* Easy to use.
+In simple cases just copying the Makefile into your project directory suffices.
 * Automatic detection of C, C++, Flex and Yacc/Bison sources based on file extensions.
 * Automatic dependency generation.